 Grains provide the body with energy, vitamins, minerals, and fiber.
 Although filled with carbohydrates that raise blood sugar levels quickly, grains are essential to a healthy diet.
 Grains are divided into 2 subgroups, whole grains and refined grains.
 Examples of grains include:

 Vegetables contain vitamins and minerals essential to the body.
 Many vegetables also contain fiber.
 Because they are low in calories when eaten raw or cooked, people with diabetes are encouraged to eat plenty of vegetables.
 However, people with diabetes may still need to count carbohydrates when they eat vegetables, because even nonstarchy vegetables contain some carbohydrates.

 Fruit can provide energy, vitamins, minerals, and fiber.
-How and when to eat fruit or drink fruit juices for a person with diabetes is very specific to that individual.
+How and when to eat fruit or drink fruit juices for a person with diabetes is very specific to that person.
 Certain fruits can affect blood sugar levels.
-A person may need to experiment with various fruits to determine how fruit affects his or her body through regular blood sugar level monitoring.
+You may need to experiment with various fruits to determine how fruit affects your blood sugar.

 Milk and yogurt

 Fat-free and low-fat milk and yogurt provide energy, protein, calcium, vitamins, and minerals.
 Fat-free milk or yogurts also are good foods to treat low blood sugar levels, since they contain the same amount of carbohydrates as 1 serving of fruit or starch.

 Foods that contain protein help build muscles and body tissue, in addition to providing vitamins and minerals.
 Due to the increased risk of heart disease in people with diabetes, the ADA recommends that people cut down on animal protein foods.
 Animal protein foods, like meats, whole-milk products, and high-fat cheeses contain saturated fat.
 Other examples of protein foods include poultry, eggs, fish, beans, nuts, and tofu.